 In myscript.sh line 1: # This script displays the date, time, username and ^-- SC2148: Tips depend on target shell and yours is unknown.
 Add a shebang.
 In myscript.sh line 6: echo "Your username is: `whoami` \\n" ^-- SC2006: Use $(..) instead of legacy `..`. ^-- SC2028: echo won't expand escape sequences.
 Consider printf.

 As you see in the above output, ShellCheck indicates the suggestions at line 1 and line 6.
-Please be mindful that ShellCheck won’t fix the errors in the scripts automatically.
+Please be mindful that ShellCheck won't fix the errors in the scripts automatically.
 Instead, it will give warnings and suggestions for your shell scripts.
 This utility could be useful for anyone who wants to learn Shell scripting.
-Just write a script, copy/paste the code in ShellCheck and make it error-free in minutes.
-Give it a try.
-You won’t be disappointed.
+Just write a script, copy/paste the code in ShellCheck and find the mistakes immediately.